jhm-ciberman/calculator-asm/README.md

 two elements from the stack and add them together and push the result (`5`) back onto the stack.
 Lastly, the `.` operator, removes the last element from the stack (`5`) and prints the result on the screen.

-You can scroll though the log using `PageUp` and `PageDown` keys.
+You can scroll though the log using `PageUp` and `PageDown` keys or with the mouse wheel.
 You can use the `End` key to scroll to the end of the log.

 ## Commands